davgit/ReportMesh/README.md

 ReportMesh
 ==========

-Simple framework aimed to give better control on reports development by using simple HTML/CSS markup language.
+Simple HTML/CSS framework aimed to give full controll on content spliting across pages when generating PDF reports.
+By using [underscore.js](http://underscorejs.org/) gives a power to generate dynamic headers and footers for pages depending on pag number.

-# Basic Layout
+# Basic Setup

 ReportMesh requires Jquery and Underscore.js.
 Here is a starting layout: